Wardian case: History and development

 One of Ward's correspondents was William Jackson Hooker, later director of the Royal Botanic Gardens, Kew.
-Hooker's son Joseph Dalton Hooker was one of the first plant explorers to use the new Wardian cases, when he shipped live plants back to England from Aotearoa in 1841, during the pioneering voyage of HMS Erebus that circumnavigated Antarctica.
+Hooker's son Joseph Dalton Hooker was one of the first plant explorers to use the new Wardian cases, when he shipped live plants back to England from Aotearoa/New Zealand in 1841, during the pioneering voyage of HMS Erebus that circumnavigated Antarctica.

 Wardian cases soon became features of stylish drawing rooms in Western Europe and the United States.
 In the polluted air of Victorian cities, the fern craze and the craze for growing orchids that followed owed much of their impetus to the new Wardian cases.

 More importantly, the Wardian case unleashed a revolution in the mobility of commercially important plants.
 In the 1840s, Robert Fortune used Wardian cases to ship 20,000 tea plants to British India, smuggling them out of Shanghai, China, to begin the tea plantations of Assam.
 In 1860, Clements Markham used Wardian cases to smuggle the cinchona plant out of South America.
 In the 1870s, after germination of imported hevea seeds in the heated glasshouses of Kew, seedlings of the rubber tree of Brazil were shipped successfully in Wardian cases to Ceylon (Sri Lanka) and the new British territories in Malaya to start the rubber plantations.

 Wardian cases have thus been credited for helping break geographic monopolies in the production of important agricultural goods.

 Kew Gardens used Wardian cases to ship plants abroad up until 1962.

+Wardian cases unintentionally caused the introduction of many invasive species around the world, such as the Japanese honeysuckle, which invaded most of the United States and other countries from its native East Asia.
+The pathologist and horticulturalist Beverly Thomas Galloway, chief of the Bureau of Plant Industry, noted in 1924 that they were probably "the means of scattering more dangerous insects, nematodes, and other pests over the earth than almost any other form of carrier.”

 The oldest surviving Wardian case is believed to be from circa 1880, discovered at Tregothnan in 1999.

 Ward was always active in the Society of Apothecaries of London, of which he became Master in 1854.
-Until very recently, the Society managed the Chelsea Physic Garden, London, the second oldest botanical garden in the UK.
+Until 1899, the Society managed the Chelsea Physic Garden, London, the second oldest botanical garden in the UK.
 Ward was a founding member of both the Botanical Society of Edinburgh and the Royal Microscopical Society, a Fellow of the Linnean Society and a Fellow of the Royal Society.